JGB futures hit 10-mth high as euro zone risks mount

 TOKYO, Sept 6 Japanese government bond futures rose to a 10-month high on Tuesday, supported by safe-haven demand on renewed fears the euro zone debt crisis is worsening and could trigger a second full-blown banking crisis.

-The yield on the five-year note fell 1 basis point to 0.305 percent, a two-week low , while the two-year yield edged down 0.5 basis point to 0.135 percent .

-The Nikkei share average fell more than 2 percent on Tuesday after sovereign debt fears pummelled European stocks and as investors worry upcoming U.S. job measures will not be enough to boost confidence in the slowing U.S. economy.

-The latest focus of Europe's crisis is Italy, whose bonds were sold off on Monday on worries that Rome is not doing enough to bring its debt under control.
+* The latest focus of Europe's slow motion crisis is Italy, whose bonds were sold off on Monday on worries that Rome is not doing enough to bring its debt under control.

 Yields on Italian and Spanish government bonds hit their highest levels in nearly a month, while German Bunds yields marked record lows.